 Practical Commercial Uses Come With Risks

-Despite legal uncertainties, many businesses are already using AI-generated images commercially, adapting to the risks.
+Despite legal uncertainties, many businesses are already using AI-generated images commercially, attempting to adapt to the risks.
 Sectors like advertising, fashion, and publishing are adopting AI-generated images for cost-effective, rapid content creation.
 Examples include magazine covers (e.g., The Economist) and book illustrations, showing widespread use despite legal gray areas (Commercial image-generating AI raises thorny legal issues).
-Picsart and Midjourney both allow commercial use under specific conditions.
+Picsart and Midjourney both appear to allow commercial use under specific conditions.
 Picsart states that AI-generated images can be used commercially, but with disclaimers about copyright ownership and third-party rights (Are images generated through AI available for commercial use?).
 Midjourney, for instance, requires a paid subscription for commercial use, adding a cost barrier (Are AI-Generated Images Copyrighted).
 Platforms like Microsoft Copilot have commitments stating no restrictions on AI-generated materials (USF Libraries guide on AI Tools and Resources), suggesting a trend toward user freedom.

 Training Data and Infringement Risks

 Businesses can use AI generated content for commercial purposes, but they risk legal challenges if the images infringe on existing copyrights.
 Especially since AI models are trained on vast amounts of potentially copyrighted data.
-There is a real risk that AI-generated images could resemble or copy existing copyrighted works, leading to disputes.
+There seems to be a real risk that AI-generated images could resemble or copy existing copyrighted works, leading to disputes.
 This is particularly relevant given recent lawsuits over AI training data, such as with Stability AI, Midjourney and ROSS Intelligence.
 Numerous courts are still in the process of determining whether this constitutes fair use or copyright infringement, reflecting the ongoing and unresolved nature of these infringement disputes.
 The risk of liability remains on the business using AI platforms to generate content as these platforms often don’t guarantee copyright ownership or protection against third-party claims.
 Businesses are advised to review AI tool terms, ensure images don’t mimic copyrighted works, and consider legal counsel.
 Some platforms offer indemnification, but this is not universal, leaving businesses potentially liable for disputes.

 Summary of Key AI Copyright & Trademark Legal Developments